Who does not know the Windows operating system? But what is the story of his name? Why were they named "Windows" and not "Doors" or something similar?

 It is interesting to go back in time from time to time, when computers and transistors first started and silicon set aside light bulbs.
 So around 1981, Microsoft began developing the basics of what would later become Windows.

-The new operating system that was still in its infancy was originally called Interface Manager.
-Add a graphical overlay to MS-DOS, allowing the program to be visually controlled using a mouse (instead of typing keyboard commands).
+The new operating system, which was still in its infancy, was initially called Interface (Interface Manager we might call it in Greek).
+Add a graphical overlay to MS-DOS, allowing visual control of the program using a mouse (instead of typing keyboard commands).

-It also allowed multiple tasks to be performed by displaying different applications in boxes placed in different areas of the screen at the same time, an idea that pioneered Xerox PARC with computers Alto and Star and later improved on Apple.
+It also allowed multiple runs by displaying different applications inside boxes placed in different areas of the screen at the same time, an idea pioneered at Xerox PARC with PCs High and Star and later improved on Apple.

 Imagine the revolutionary idea.

-You had a black screen and for everything you wanted to do, you wrote a bunch of words and symbols.
-With the new technology you could do a lot of work at once without writing, but just pointing.
-In the computer industry at the time, these simultaneous on-screen boxes were called "windows" and the software that managed them. commonly referred to as "windowing systems".
+You had a black screen and for everything you wanted it to do, you wrote a bunch of words and symbols.
+With the news you could multitask without writing but just pointing.
+In the computer industry at the time, these simultaneous boxes of programs that appeared on the screen were called "windows" and the software that managed them commonly referred to as "windowing systems".

 In the early 1980s, many software and hardware manufacturers developed their own computer window systems, including IBM with TopView, of Digital Research with GEM and VisiCorp with Visi On.
 Microsoft "Interface Manager" was one of the many similar programs of the time, which was finally released several years later.